dylanseychell/COTSDataset/README.md

   <tr style="border: none;">
     <td style="text-align: left; border: none;" width="50%">
       <p align="justify" style>
         The evaluation of saliency detection algorithms and frameworks is one of the main aims of this paper.
 For this aim to be reached, the color images and their corresponding depth maps and objects masks were required to be accompanied by data so that it can illustrate better how humans can relate to the dataset.
-This was achieved through the use of an online test that was designed to reach this objective. </br></br> The main aim behind this experiment was to present the users with a color image from the dataset and analyze which region within the image they believe is the most salient. </br></br> The multi-level <strong>Data-Flow diagram</strong> presented on the right displays the main modules of the aforementioned architecture.
+This was achieved through the use of an online test that was designed to reach this objective. </br></br> The main aim behind this experiment was to present the users with a color image from the dataset and analyze which region within the image they believe is the most salient. </br></br> The multi-level <strong>Data-Flow diagram</strong> presented on the right displays the main architectural modules of the aforementioned process.
       </p>
     </td>
     <td style="text-align: right;">